The Voice That Arrives Before You’ve Even Processed The Number

 Positive self-talk builds armor against guilt and self-blame.

-Why Diabetics Must Stop Punishing Themselves
+Why T1Ds Must Stop Punishing Themselves

 The Myth of Perfect Numbers